space10-community/conversational-form/README.md

 	// allow for a global validation method, asyncronous, so a value can be validated through a server, call success || error flowStepCallback?: (dto: FlowDTO, success: () => void, error: () => void) => void;

-	// optional event dispatcher, has to be an instance of cf.EventDispatcher eventDispatcher?: cf.EventDispatcher;
+	// optional event dispatcher, has to be an instance of cf.EventDispatcher, see Wiki pages (Events) eventDispatcher?: cf.EventDispatcher;
 });
 ```